-The Department of Biokinetics offers two majors, the B.A. in Athletic Training (see page 93) and the B.S. in Exercise Science (see page 134) and a minor in Sport and Coaching.
+The Department of Biokinetics offers two majors, the B.A. in Athletic Training and the B.S. in Exercise Science and a minor in Sport and Coaching.

 THE SPORT AND COACHING MINOR

 The department offers a sport and coaching minor which is open to all undergraduates and provides an opportunity for students to combine study of the science of sport and coaching with a major in other disciplines.
 Students interested in coaching youth sports or interscholastic sports will be prepared to apply concepts and principles related to all aspects of sports-the player, team, coach and program administration.